chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     - We don't recommend creating backups from the disaster recovery cluster unless it has become the active cluster and receiving traffic from the clients/nodes.

-    - Stop all the services on all Automate and Chef Infra frontend nodes using the following command:

-    ```sh
-    systemctl stop chef-automate
-    ```

     - Make sure both backup and restore cron are aligned.

     - Run the following command in one of the Automate nodes to get the IDs of all the backups: